 6.17.3 Calculation and Recovery of WNY-FC and Payment of Recovered Revenue

 6.17.3.1 The ISO will calculate and bill the WNY-FC separately for the WNY Ancillary Upgrades in accordance with this Section 6.17.3.
 The ISO shall collect the WNY-FC from LSEs.
 The LSEs, including Transmission Owners, competitive LSEs, municipal systems, and any other LSEs, serving Load in the Load Zones and/or Subzones to which the costs of the WNY Ancillary Upgrades have been allocated (each a “Responsible LSE”) shall pay the WNY-FC.
-The costs of the WNY Ancillary Upgrades shall be allocated in accordance with the Commission-approved cost allocation methodology for the Public Policy Transmission Project selected to address Western New York Public Policy Transmission Need in accordance with Section 31.5.5 of Attachment Y of the ISO OATT.
+The costs of the WNY Ancillary Upgrades shall be allocated in accordance with the Section 31.8.4 of Appendix E to Attachment Y of the ISO OATT.

 6.17.3.2 The WNY-FC revenue requirement shall be calculated as follows: The annual WNY-FC revenue requirement shall equal the annual Historical Transmission Revenue Requirement (“HTRR”) for NMPC’s TSC divided by NMPC’s gross transmission plant in service multiplied by the gross transmission plant in service for the WNY Ancillary Upgrades.
 For purposes of this calculation: